quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

   with the FIN bit does.

-Therefore, QUIC stacks might implement support for the RESET_STREAM_AT frame by extending their code path that deal with the FIN bit.
+Therefore, QUIC stacks might implement support for the RESET_STREAM_AT frame by extending their code paths that deal with the FIN bit.

 # Security Considerations